1. Repent. The End Is Nigh.

 The timing of my career has given me a front-row seat to the total destruction of magazine journalism.

-I entered the profession at a time when magazines were the most important cultural force in the journalism industry.
+I entered the profession at a time when magazine were the most important cultural force in the journalism industry.
 If you wanted to live in the world of ideas, magazines were it.
 If you wanted the world of culture, magazines were it.
 If you wanted the world of glamour and society, magazines were it.

-When I was sitting at a desk at the Weekly Standard, glossy magazine editors ruled the world and I saw how the business worked: Tina Brown taking over the New Yorker and then starting Talk.
+When I was sitting at sitting at a desk at the Weekly Standard, glossy magazine editors ruled the world and I saw how the business worked: Tina Brown taking over the New Yorker and then starting Talk.
 Graydon Carter making Vanity Fair serious again.
 (Sort of.)
 And the golden age of the men’s magazines, where GQ and Esquire published must-read essays and the upstarts, like Details, published great young writers.